 Please keep in mind there may be acquisition limits due to costs, licensing, or other parameters.
 In particular, acquiring ebooks or copyright-compliant PDFs from big-name, commercial textbook publishers will be most challenging.
 Many choose not to make their ebooks available for libraries to purchase.
 They prefer to sell or rent directly to students as this is more profitable for them.

-If you want to know whether the titles you want to use for classes are available for us to purchase as ebooks BEFORE you submit them to the bookstore, request them through our Course Reserves Request Form (login required).
+If you want to know whether the titles you want to use for classes are available for us to purchase as ebooks BEFORE you submit them to the bookstore, request them through our Course Reserves Request Form (Google Form).
 Otherwise, you can just wait for us to work through the bookstore list.

 DVDs and Films